myattheth4618/sep11-freedom-project/entries/entry03.md

 Through this I got really very familiar with the format and the usage of really crucial functions of the d3 program and how to use them.
 However, I am unclear about some but I will evantually learn more and more as I dive deeper into the tool I chose.

+## Engineering Design Process
+I think it is kind of a little early to say I am past stage 3 since I am really just putting all my effort into learning and getting used to the code, one step at a time.
+I think I am still studying and examining; I am getting there step by step using tutorials and models.
+I believe I will soon be around 3 and 4 in no time as I continue to understand the magic behind the bar graphs which I intend to finish up my freedom project with.

+## Skills
+I learned the skills of how to read and embracing failure.
+I learned how to read through finding the right source and the correct set of sample codes referred in the video I watched.
+I carefully compared all the different lines of code to extinguish the starter line I have to use to follow along with the instructions in the video.
+I also learned to embrace failure because I forgot a set of codes to include for it to fully function and at that moment, instead of being frustrated, I tried my best to find the solution as fast as I can.

 [Previous](entry02.md) | [Next](entry04.md)